 Keywords vs Negative Keywords

-2. Where the bidded keywords can be assigned with the broad match modifier keyword match type, the negative keyword match types include broad, phrase and exact match types.
+2. The bidded keywords can be assigned with the broad match modifier keyword match type apart from broad, phrase and exact match type.
+The negative keyword match types include broad, phrase and exact match types.

 3. The keywords that you bid for also ensures that your ad gets triggered for any close variant of that keyword, so you don’t need to add them separately.
 But in the case of negative keywords, close variants need to be separately added as a negative keyword if you wish to block your ad from getting triggered for related search queries.

 4. It is common to use a negative keyword list across campaigns, as you might not want your ads to be triggered for all your campaigns.
-However, in case of similar keywords being used there is a chance of it resulting in keyword cannibalization and hence affecting the performance of your campaign.
+However, in case of a bidded keywords being shared across campaigns or ad groups, there is a chance of it resulting in keyword cannibalization and hence affecting the performance of your campaign.

 5. Using exact match type negative keywords just restricts your ad for that keyword only and hence you might end up creating a pretty exhaustive negative keyword list.
 It is thus preferred to use either broad or phrase match as your negative keyword match type since it will block your ad from getting displayed for a wider range of search queries.
 On the other hand, the recent change of rewording and reordering introduced in Exact Match Type has made it less restrictive in nature for bidded keywords.